MatteoGuadrini/vmam/README.md

 In addition, based on its configuration, it can also associate computer accounts with this group to allow access to the network by spending the credentials of the computer account.

 _vmam_ can be installed on a Unix base server.
-The computer accounts linked to the domain (for now) must be Microsoft Windows.
+The computer accounts linked to the domain, for only automatic mode must be Microsoft Windows.
+Manual mode work with only mac-address user and therefore the operating system is indifferent.

 ## How do you do it?